Own Your Job Search

 - Where you work can have a huge impact on how much you enjoy your career.
 At the start of your job search, you should first evaluate your location preferences.
 You’ll want to consider the culture of an area, the distance from family and friends, the weather and more.
 How strict are your requirements?
 Once you have a location in mind, that will help narrow your search.

 - At USACS, we know location carries a lot of weight.
 We offer emergency medicine and hospitalist careers, amongst other specialties, from New York to Hawaii.
-And if you don’t have a location in mind, consider a traveling clinician position.
-You can work throughout the country where staffing is needed and get a feel for many different locales.
+And if you don't have a location in mind, contact a recruiter to discuss the best fit for you.

 - What type of malpractice insurance does the group offer?
 What is covered?
 Who pays the tail?